santhoshbalaraman123/Profile/README.md

 ## 🌐 Let's Connect

-Feel free to connect with me on [LinkedIn](
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/santhosh-balaraman/)

 ## 📫 Get in Touch

 I’d love to hear from you!
-Reach out via email at [
+Reach out via email at [santhoshbalaramanv@gmail.com)

 ---